 - Include stronger enforcement mechanisms to ensure no contracts, benefits, or tax dollars flow to the abortion industry, intentionally or unintentionally.

 The legislation specifically applies to both abortion providers and their affiliates because all tax funding is fungible.
 Although a grant or payment is designated by the state for one purpose, the additional funding frees up money to subsidize abortions.
 Furthermore, any contract or grant given to the “clean” side of an abortion business, contributes to their overall value as an organization, grants them advertising in the community, and establishes a consumer to which they can target elective abortions.
-The priority bill also specifies local government funding and contracting to prevent political subdivisions from unfairly favoring the abortion industry.
+The priority bills also specify local government funding and contracting to prevent political subdivisions from unfairly favoring the abortion industry.
 For example, at the end of 2018 the City of Austin gave preferential treatment to Planned Parenthood by giving them a 20-year contract for $1 annual rent, with the potential of extension for another 20 years.

-This bill will accomplish two Pro-Life goals: 1) save the lives of preborn Texans and 2) protect taxpayers from funding the deadly abortion industry.
+SB 22 and HB 1929 will accomplish two Pro-Life goals: 1) save the lives of preborn Texans and 2) protect taxpayers from funding the deadly abortion industry.

 Firstly, Texas Right to Life prioritizes legislation by examining three critical benchmarks for each Pro-Life bill, the first of which is that the bill must actually save the lives of children.
 The defunding bill will do just that.
 Studies show that limiting public funding of abortion through measures like the federal Hyde Amendment reduces the rate of abortion.
 The Hyde Amendment limits the federal government to only funding abortion in very limited circumstances.
 Since the Hyde Amendment was first passed in 1976, the abortion rate in the United States has decreased by half.
 Even the pro-abortion Guttmacher Institute found that cutting Medicaid funding led to a drop in the rate of abortion.
 National examples like this, backed by peer-reviewed studies, allow us to confidently state that this bill will save lives.